Khalid9180/project1/README.md

 Description :

-I was able to create a simple snake game with only one square as the the length of the snake, also i added a score and gameover screen.
+I was able to create a simple snake game with only one square as the the length of the snake, also i added a score and a gameover screen.

 How to paly ?